 What is the Subaru Outback’s fuel consumption?

-According to Subaru after a combination of open and urban roads the fuel consumption for the Outback ranges from 6.3L/100km for the diesel variants (that's diesel fuel economy for you) to 7.3L/100km and 9.9L/100km for the 2.5-litre and 3.6-litre petrol cars, respectively.
+According to the official ADR combined test that aims to replicate a combination of open and urban roads, the fuel consumption for the Outback ranges from 6.3L/100km for the diesel variants (that's diesel fuel economy for you) to 7.3L/100km and 9.9L/100km for the 2.5-litre and 3.6-litre petrol cars, respectively.

 The fuel tank capacity of all Outbacks is 60 litres, auto stop/start is standard, but there is no specific eco mode.